matrix-org/matrix-spec-proposals/proposals/2957-cryptographically-concealed-credentials.md

   underlying cryptographic operations) to authenticate with the server
 - the user can verify that the server that they are authenticating against is the same as the server where they originally created their account
+- a man-in-the-middle cannot use information from observing a registration or login to log in as the user
 - a malicious user who unsuccessfully tries to authenticate against the server does not gain any information about the user's password.
 For example, an attacker cannot take any of the server's responses to perform any offline